 |Continuing Education Points Available||A combined total of 21 CPD points with Exercise and Sport Science Australia (ESSA).
 (11 CPD points for Lungs in Action Online Theory and 10 CPD points for Lungs in Action Practical)

-Fitness Australia members will receive 10 CEC points when completing this package.
-(10 CEC's for the Lungs in Action Online Theory and 8 CEC credits for the Lungs in Action Practical).
+Fitness Australia members will receive 10 CEC credits when completing this package.
+(10 CEC credits for the Lungs in Action Online Theory and 8 CEC credits for the Lungs in Action Practical).

 Click on the button above to go to our Online Shop and buy this course.

 Please note: Prior to granting access to purchase this course there are a number of eligibility criteria items that need to be met.
 This is all outlined in the “eligibility’ tab below.
 Upon meeting this criteria you will be provided with a product password to purchase the training via the online shop.

 - The Lungs in Action Full Instructor Training program has been designed to provide accreditation for personal trainers, fitness instructors, exercise physiologists and physiotherapists the opportunity to deliver Lungs in Action - A community based exercise maintenance program for people with stable chronic lung disease who have completed a Pulmonary Rehabilitation program and people with stable NYHA Class II and Class III Heart Failure who have completed Heart Failure Rehabilitation.

 Lungs in Action instructors are trained to provide safe, maintenance exercise classes in local facilities such as community halls, fitness studios, gyms and university clinics etc. This training program combines the Lungs in Action Online Theory with a practical component which involves a mentor at a local Pulmonary and Heart Failure Rehabilitation program

 - Increasing the understanding of the disease process of COPD, Heart Failure & other common chronic lung conditions

 - Distinguishing the key components of exercise programming for those with chronic lung conditions and Heart Failure

 - Identifying and demonstrating the utilization of safety precautions and risk management protocols for exercising a person with chronic lung conditions and Heart Failure